 The downside is that some of these tools can be fairly expensive.
 However, they offer extensive features that go way beyond showing a couple of simple metrics so it gets hard to complain about the price.
-Options like keyword research, backlink profile analyzer, and top performing content are just some of the additional features you will be able to utilize in your blogger outreach campaigns.
+Options like keyword research, rankings, backlink profiles, and top-performing pages are just some of the additional features you will be able to utilize in your blogger outreach campaigns.

 After you send out a certain number of emails, spend some time to analyze what happened.
 Note which emails got the most replies, which topics were most popular, and when did people reply to your emails the most.
 It will help with your future campaigns, and could even jump-start the one you’re currently struggling with.

 One of the worst mistakes you can do in blogger outreach is to be stubborn.
 You might think you have a great pitch and that you are suggesting excellent topics, but if the data shows you have a really low response rate, it is time to rethink your approach.

 As Dhruv (the co-founder of SalesHandy) puts it: “If you are re-visiting the campaign to make improvements that help increase the response rate of your outreach campaigns then it is always advisable to see if there is still a further scope of personalization you can achieve by segmenting your email list, upgrading the call-to-action, and giving a more targeted value proposal.”